 I don't consider myself truly a "photographer" yet as to me that implies a thorough knowledge of the camera.
 I have advanced a little from my dabbler days, but I am now spending my retirement in trying to advance both my knowledge and my skills.
 It never ceases to amaze me just how much I still have to learn in both of those aspects.

-My preferred genres are Wildlife and Sports, but I also enjoy urban landscape, street and Events.
+My preferred genres are Wildlife, Sports and Street/Documentary, but I also enjoy urban landscape and Events.
 I greatly admire good portraits but it is not something I really want to involve myself in.
+Too much faffing about with heavy things like lights.
 Similarly, I love looking at great landscape photography yet I don't try it myself very often.
-Bizarrely, I can sit in a wildlife hide for hours and not bat an eyelid at the thought, yet ask me to wait ten minutes for the light to change on a landscape and I get fidgety.
+Bizarrely, I can sit in a wildlife hide for hours on end and not bat an eyelid at the thought, yet ask me to wait ten minutes for the light to change on a landscape and I get fidgety.
 Ah well.

-I am a member of the Guild of Photographers and hold their Qualified status.
+As a dedicated joiner of things (for which feel free to infer that I tend to butterfly about things that interest me.
+Well okay, I'm a bit obsessive) I am a member (somewhat inactive) of the Guild of Photographers and hold their Qualified status.
 I also leapt for a brief while out of obscurity in 2022 and won a Scottish Photographic Federation Gold award for my image The Burrower which you can see in my Owls section.
-I will be joining the Royal Photographic Society in the next couple of months - holding off only because if I do so, I qualify for their "senior" rates.
-I refuse to use the word "pensioner."
+My main thing currently is the Royal Photographic Society, which I held off joining for a bit because of my lack of security as to whether I was good enough.
+(Or to be more honest until I qualified for their "senior" rates.
+I refuse to use the word "pensioner.")
+I have recently achieved Licentiate status with the RPS and am moving on to the next rung up - Associate.

 Back to Top